Investors Real Estate Trust (NYSE:CSR) Updates FY 2021 Earnings Guidance

 Investors Real Estate Trust (NYSE:CSR) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.780-$3.940 for the period.
 The company issued revenue guidance of -.

-Investors Real Estate Trust (NYSE:CSR) last posted its quarterly earnings results on Sunday, May 2nd.
-The company reported ($0.49) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.88 by ($1.37).
-Investors Real Estate Trust had a return on equity of 1.13% and a net margin of 3.65%.
-As a group, analysts expect that Investors Real Estate Trust will post 3.79 earnings per share for the current year.
+Investors Real Estate Trust (NYSE:CSR) last issued its quarterly earnings data on Sunday, August 1st.
+The company reported ($0.48) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.93 by ($1.41).
+Investors Real Estate Trust had a net margin of 17.44% and a return on equity of 5.34%.
+On average, sell-side analysts forecast that Investors Real Estate Trust will post 3.9 earnings per share for the current year.

-A number of equities analysts have recently weighed in on CSR shares.
-Zacks Investment Research raised shares of Investors Real Estate Trust from a hold rating to a buy rating and set a $100.00 price target on the stock in a research note on Wednesday, July 21st.
-Robert W. Baird reaffirmed a hold rating and set a $74.00 price target on shares of Investors Real Estate Trust in a research note on Sunday, June 6th.
-BTIG Research reissued a buy rating and issued a $90.00 price objective on shares of Investors Real Estate Trust in a research note on Sunday, July 11th.
-Colliers Securities started coverage on shares of Investors Real Estate Trust in a research note on Tuesday, July 27th.
-They issued a neutral rating and a $100.00 price objective on the stock.
-Finally, Janney Montgomery Scott raised shares of Investors Real Estate Trust from a neutral rating to a buy rating and set a $74.00 price objective on the stock in a research note on Tuesday, May 18th.
-Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The stock presently has an average rating of Buy and an average target price of $86.50.
+A number of research analysts recently issued reports on the stock.
+Compass Point upgraded shares of Investors Real Estate Trust from a neutral rating to a buy rating and set a $110.00 price objective for the company in a report on Thursday.
+BTIG Research reiterated a buy rating and issued a $90.00 price objective on shares of Investors Real Estate Trust in a report on Sunday, July 11th.
+Janney Montgomery Scott upgraded shares of Investors Real Estate Trust from a neutral rating to a buy rating and set a $74.00 price objective for the company in a report on Tuesday, May 18th.
+Robert W. Baird reiterated a hold rating and issued a $74.00 price objective on shares of Investors Real Estate Trust in a report on Sunday, June 6th.
+Finally, Zacks Investment Research raised shares of Investors Real Estate Trust from a hold rating to a buy rating and set a $100.00 target price for the company in a research report on Wednesday, July 21st.
+Two investment analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+Investors Real Estate Trust has a consensus rating of Buy and a consensus price target of $89.86.

 IRET is a real estate company focused on the ownership, management, acquisition, redevelopment, and development of apartment communities.
 As of September 30, 2020, we owned interests in 67 apartment communities consisting of 11,910 apartment homes.
 IRET's common shares and Series C preferred shares are publicly traded on the New York Stock Exchange (NYSE symbols: "IRET" and "IRET PC," respectively).